Age or Hatch Date: At least 10 years old

 Other comments: Spike is a very smart and wonderfully chill and quiet bird, who is used to spending the day with an open

 cage near his people.
 He doesn’t venture off of his cage on his own, and is not as destructive as most birds.
 He is currently being clicker trained, and is catching on quickly: he follows a target stick, turns around, and is learning some other basic tricks.
-He is a quiet bird, making cute little chirps (quieter than the lovebirds in the room).
-He says a few things, too, such as e.g. “Good morning!”
-“Spikey boy,” “Good boy, Spike!”
-“Hatchoo!”
-“Come here!”
-“Get me out of here!” and he imitates an array of phone beeps and makes an awesome laughing sound.
+He is a quiet bird, making cute little chirps.

 Spike delights in interaction with children.
 He actively beckons smaller children to him (“Come here!”), quivering his wings with excitement when they come.
-He steps up off of the back of a chair for his foster home's children age 5-13.
 He loves being sang to by children, and listens intently.
-He would be a wonderful family bird, if children know to handle him respectfully.
+He could be a wonderful family bird, if children know to handle him respectfully.

 Spike has good eating habits.
 He likes fresh fruits and veggies, and readily eats mash and chop (though he throws out the beans).
 He seems to prefer his fresh produce in larger cubes he can grab with his feet and eat perched on top of his cage.
 He likes carrots, peas, and broccoli.
 He shows delight and excitement over apple, mango, peach, and papaya.
 Spike enjoys Zupreem Natural Pellets, and dips each one into his water bowl before crunchily eating it.
 He enjoys almonds in their shell as a treat, and loves millet as a training treat.
 Spike likes to dip his food into his water, and is right handed.
 Spike really likes to play with and lick ice cubes on a hot day.

-He loves to chat back and forth with the lovebirds that live in the same room, and has shown no aggression towards them (though never out of cage together).
 Spike is very cage protective, and will show aggression if approached while he is on or in his cage, by puffing up, squawking, and lunging.
-Clicker training is helping desensitize him.
-He has learned to get up off his cage onto his foster mom's arm when she puts on a gardening glove – he hops over the glove onto her arm.
+Target training is helping desensitize him.
+He has learned to get up off his cage onto his foster mom's arm.
 Once off the cage, he is the sweetest bird, very eager to please, interact, and step up onto a hand or arm.

 He makes little delighted chirping sounds, and will cruise the back of the couch, walking from shoulder to shoulder, or stomp around the table or floor.
 He actively asks for head scratches, by lifting his foot up to his head and making a scratching motion while looking coyly at his foster family.